ECrown/ECrown/README.md

 For more information, as well as an immediately useable, binary version of the ECrown client software, see http://e-crown.eu.

+The Coin name is ECrown or Project name is E-Crown.

 License
 -------